-- To say that Native Americans are now taking more responsibility for the health issues that currently plague their communities - B To point out that the rate of type 2 diabetes, heart disease, and cancer has been falling steadily in Native American communities - © To describe a way in which the United States government has come to the aid of Native Americans and achieved good health outcomes - D To suggest that the government has actually contributed to the health problems of some Native Americans
+To say that Native Americans are now taking more responsibility for the health issues that currently plague their communities

+[®] To point out that the rate of type 2 diabetes, heart disease, and cancer has been falling steadily in Native American communities

+© To describe a way in which the United States government has come to the aid of Native Americans and achieved good health outcomes

+D To suggest that the government has actually contributed to the health problems of some Native Americans

+Which is the closest synonym for the word trend?

+- \land fad

+- (B) annoyance

+- © buffet

+- Commitment

-Which is the closest synonym for the word trend ?
-A fad B annoyance © buffet © commitment Question 5 The reader can predict from the Article that Many Native Americans will slowly change over to an all-meat diet that includes ample portions of beef, elk, and quail B Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The Sioux Chef © more and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef © Sean Sherman will teach university-level courses that feature traditional Native American dishes using modern European ingredients Question 6 Which information is not in the Article?
-Who Sean Sherman turned to when he wanted to find out more about indigenous diets What harmful effects a diet high in sodium, fat, and sugar can impose on one's health What foods were commonly found in Sean Sherman's pantry when he was a boy Why it is so difficult to find indigenous ingredients, like hyssop, cedar, and bergamot Question 7 Read this passage from the Article: Before contact with Europeans, Native peoples employed traditional agricultural and butchering techniques.
+The reader can predict from the Article that .

+(A many Native Americans will slowly change over to an all-meat diet that includes ample portions of beef, elk, and quail

+^(B) Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The Sioux Chef

+© more and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef

+Sean Sherman will teach university-level courses that feature traditional Native American dishes using modern European ingredients

+(A) Who Sean Sherman turned to when he wanted to find out more about indigenous diets

+- ^(B) What harmful effects a diet high in sodium, fat, and sugar can impose on one's health - © What foods were commonly found in Sean Sherman's pantry when he was a boy - D Why it is so difficult to find indigenous ingredients, like hyssop, cedar, and bergamot

+Before contact with Europeans, Native peoples employed traditional agricultural and butchering techniques.
 They also developed methods of food preservation.
 And the foods they ate were as varied as North America's geography.

-In this passage, the word technique means a program designed to help people in need a way of doing something by using a special skill a story that is passed down through time a statement that tells what is or is not allowed
+- In this passage, the word technique means . - (A) a program designed to help people in need - ^(B) a way of doing something by using a special skill - © a story that is passed down through time - D a statement that tells what is or is not allowed